Difficulty: Easy, Asked-in: Facebook, Amazon, Uber, LinkedIn, Bloomberg

 }

-We are doing only a single traversal where comparison and swapping are critical operations.
+We are doing a single traversal where comparison is the critical operation.
 Time complexity = O(n), Space complexity = O(1).

 Enjoy learning, Enjoy coding, Enjoy algorithms!